h1234w1/simple_shell/README.md

-hThis is a simple shell development project as a fulfillment of C programming
+This is a simple shell development project as a fulfillment of C programming